OpenEvalProject/evals/manuscripts/elife-15392/v3/manuscript.md

 Videos of the eye were taken using a Sony Handycam (DCR-HC96) mounted on a tripod a fixed distance from the mouse.
 Manual focus was maintained on the camera to ensure that only one focal plane existed for each mouse and that therefore variable distance from the camera should not contribute to differences in relative pupil area throughout the video.
 Pupil size was first recorded under dim red light and the endogenous infrared light source of the camera to capture the dark-adapted pupil size.
 Following at least 5 s of recording in dark, the pupil was continuously recorded for at least 30 s of a light step stimulus.
 For all sustained PLR, animals were kept in a cage for 60 min under the light stimulus.
 Animals were removed from the cage after 60 min and held in front of the camera for 30 s as for the transient PLR.
 All pupil images presented in the paper were cropped to a fixed square area (generally 100 × 100 pixels) surrounding the eye using GNU Image Manipulation Program (GIMP).
 The images were made grayscale and then brightness and contrast were adjusted to enhance visibility of the pupil and exported as PNG files.

-## Data analysis
+### Data analysis

 Videos were transferred from the camera to a computer as Audio Video Interleave (AVI) files and individual frames were taken using VLC media player (www.videolan.org/vlc/) and saved in portable network graphics format (PNG).
 Images were taken in the dark, at 5 s, and 30 s following stimulus onset.
 Pupil area was then quantified manually in ImageJ (http://rsbweb.nih.gov/ij/) software.
 The pupil area was measured in pixels using the oval tool in which the 4 cardinal points of the oval were touching their respective edges of the pupil.
 The relative pupil area was calculated using LibreOffice Calc or Microsoft Excel in which the area during the light stimulus was divided by the area prior to lights onset.
 For the transient PLR, the minimum relative pupil size of either 5 s or 30 s after stimulus was used for all genotypes.

 The intensity-response curve was fit using a variable slope sigmoidal dose-response curve in Graphpad Prism 6.
 The top and bottom of the fit were constrained to 1.0 and between 0 and 0.10, respectively, to ensure the EC50 for each genotype was represented by similar curves.
 For genotypes that never showed evidence of reaching between 0 and 0.10 relative pupil size, the bottom was not constrained.
 The sensitivity for each genotype was calculated using the same process of fitting each individual animal’s data points with a sigmoidal dose-response curve to generate EC50.

-## Conditional PACAP allele
+### Conditional PACAP allele

 The lox-modified PACAP (Adcyap1) targeting construct was made by recombineering technology.
 To engineer the targeting vector, 5’ homology arm, 3’ homology arm and CKO region were amplified from mouse Sv129 BAC genomic DNA and confirmed by end sequencing (Cyagen biosciences, Santa Clara, CA).
 The two loxP sites flank the second exon and when recombined, create a frameshift mutation and truncated protein.
 The plasmid was electroporated into W4 ES cells and cells expanded from targeted ES clones were injected into C57BL6 blastocysts.
 Germline transmitting chimeric animals were obtained and then mated with flpE mice to delete the frt-site flanked neomycin selection cassette.
 The resulting heterozygous offspring were crossed to generate homozygous PACAPlox/lox study subjects.
 All mice are thus on a mixed C57Bl6/J and 129Sv background.
 Offspring were genotyped by PCR using 2 primers (F: CCGATTGATTGACTACAGGCTCC and R: GTGTTAAACACCAGTTAGCCACGC) which detect the presence or absence of the 5’ loxP site and a 3rd primer was used in conjunction with the forward primer (CKO-R GGGCTTTGATCTGGGAACTGAAG) to detect the recombination event.
 By generating mice homozygous for a germline deleted cre-deleted allele, we have established that the cre-deleted allele does not express intact PACAP mRNA (by PCR and by ISH).
 A more detailed description of the generation and use of the allele will appear in a manuscript that is in preparation (Ross and Lowell, unpublished).

-## Viral infection
+### Viral infection

 Mice were anesthetized by intraperitoneal injection of avertin (2, 2, 2-Tribromoethanol) and placed under a stereo microscope.
 1 μl of AAV2-hSyn-DIO-hM3DGq-mCherry (4.6 × 1012 viral particles/ml, Roth lab, UNC Vector Core) or AAV2-CMV-DIO-mRuby-P2A-Melanopsin-FLAG (Robinson lab, UMBC) was placed on a piece of Parafilm and drawn into a 10-μl microcapillary tube (Sigma P0674) that had been pulled to a needle (Sutter Instruments, Model P-2000).
 The loaded needle was then placed in the holster of a pico-injector (Harvard Apparatus PLI-90).
 The needle punctured the eye posterior to the ora serrata and air pressure was used to drive the viral solution into the vitreous chamber of the eye to ensure delivery specifically to the retina.
 Mice recovered from surgery on a heating pad until they woke from anesthesia.
 All PLR experiments and confocal imaging were done at least 3 weeks following viral injection.

-## Immunofluorescence and confocal microscopy
+### Immunofluorescence and confocal microscopy

 Mice that had been infected with the AAVs were anesthetized with avertin and then euthanized using cervical dislocation.
 The eyes were removed and the retinas were dissected in PBS and then fixed in 4% paraformaldehyde for 1–2 hr on ice.
 The retinas were then washed in PBS at least three times before mounting on a microscope slide (Fisher, Hampton, NH) in Fluoromount (Sigma, St. Louis, MO) with DAPI (2-(4-amidinophenyl)-1H -indole-6-carboxamidine).
 Some retinas were co-stained for melanopsin using rabbit anti-OPN4 (Advanced Targeting Systems, San Diego, CA, AB-N38, 1:1000) in 4% goat serum with secondary antibody Alexa Fluor 488 goat anti-rabbit (Life Technologies, Carlsbad, CA, A11008, 1:1000).
 Images were taken on a Zeiss LSM 710 confocal microscope using a 20× objective.
 After imaging, images were made grayscale, background subtracted, and brightness and contrast were adjusted in FIJI (http://fiji.sc) for the image presented in the paper.

-## Statistical analysis
+### Statistical analysis

 All statistical tests were performed in Graphpad Prism 6.
 Specific statistical comparisons are listed in the figure captions.
 Because the EC50 data appears to be a normal distribution on a log scale (log-normal distribution), all statistical tests and data analysis involving EC50 were performed on the log transformed data set.

-## Heat map generation
+### Heat map generation

 The photoreceptor contribution heat map was generated by first creating estimated pupil size matrices for the both the rapid and sustained PLR at every light intensity and time for wildtype mice (x axis = time, y axis = intensity).
-To do so, we applied the equation for a one-phase association:Y=Y0+(Plataeu−Y0)∗(1−e(−K∗x))
+To do so, we applied the equation for a one-phase association:

+$$
+Y=Y0+(Plataeu−Y0)∗(1−e^{(−K∗x)})
+$$

-In our case, Y is the relative pupil area generated at time, x.
-For the WT rapid PLR heat map, Y0rapid is set to 1 for every light intensity and the Krapid was extracted from the wildtype rapid constriction kinetics curve at 100 lux.
-The Plateaurapid value at each light intensity is the rapid PLR value extracted from the WT rapid intensity-response curve fit.
-This allows us to generate a full matrix of WT pupil sizes at every intensity and time by knowing the final pupil size (Plateau) and the rate of constriction (K).
+In our case, $Y$ is the relative pupil area generated at time, $x$.
+For the WT rapid PLR heat map, $Y0_{rapid}$ is set to 1 for every light intensity and the $K_{rapid}$ was extracted from the wildtype rapid constriction kinetics curve at 100 lux.
+The $Plateau_{rapid}$ value at each light intensity is the rapid PLR value extracted from the WT rapid intensity-response curve fit.
+This allows us to generate a full matrix of WT pupil sizes at every intensity and time by knowing the final pupil size ($Plateau$) and the rate of constriction ($K$).
 This then generates a full matrix of values for every time and intensity for WT mice.

 The same method was applied to make the sustained PLR heat map.
 However, in this case, Y0sustained was set to the value of the rapid PLR at each light intensity (e.g. the same value as Plateaurapid).
 The Plateausustained value is extracted from the sustained intensity-response curve fit at each intensity.
 The Ksustained was extracted from our wildtype sustained time courses (Figure 1c).
 Because the decay rate for sustained constriction appeared to change with intensity (Figure 1f) we used a sigmoidal curve fit to our experimentally determined decay rates (1, 10, 100 lux) to generate decay rates for a range of light intensities.
 We constrained the top and bottom of this curve to the decay rates determined for 1 and 100 lux respectively.